timroes/www.timroes.de/content/posts/gradle/speed-up-gradle.md

 is pretty slow.
 On my computer it took around eight seconds for that kind of Gradle calls.
 You can decrease this startup time of Gradle (on my computer down to two seconds), if you tell Gradle to use a [daemon](http://www.gradle.org/docs/current/userguide/gradle_daemon.html) to build.

+[[hintbox]] Since Gradle 3.0 the daemon is [turned on by default](https://docs.gradle.org/current/release-notes#improved-gradle-daemon,-now-enabled-by-default).

 Just create a file named `gradle.properties` in the following directory:

 * /home/&lt;username>/.gradle/ (*Linux*)
 * /Users/&lt;username>/.gradle/ (*Mac*)